KazukiGames82/Mini-Player-for-Rainmeter/README.md

 - [Credits](#Credits)

 ## Installation
+- This **Mini-Player** is not part of Spotify/Spicetify, so you will have to download [Rainmeter](https://www.rainmeter.net/) and then download the [Mini-Player](https://github.com/KazukiGames/Mini-Player/releases/tag/Release)
+-

 ## Features
 - **All Buttons that have any media player:** Play/Pause, Previous, Next, Shuffle, Repeat, Rating.